Chart Color Schemes

 Sellicks Beach has a typical household mix, with a lower-than-average median household size

-Family households account for 73.2% of all households, including 29.8% couples with children, 30.9% couples without children, and 12.3% single parent families.
-Non-family households make up the remaining 26.8%, with lone person households at 24.0% and group households comprising 2.7%.
-The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.
+Family households comprise 73.2% of all households, including 29.8% couples with children, 30.9% couples without children, and 12.3% single parent families.
+Non-family households account for 26.8%, with lone person households at 24.0% and group households comprising 2.7%.
+The median household size is 2.4 people, smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households